haddocking/haddocking.github.io/education/benchmark-tools/index.md

 Here you must define the following:

 * `executable`: the path to the `run-haddock.sh` script (see above for more details)
-* `max_concurrent`: the maximum number of jobs that can be executed at a given time
+* `max_concurrent`: the maximum number of runs that can be executed at a given time (a run is a target in a given scenario)
 * `haddock_dir`: the path to the HADDOCK installation
 * `receptor_suffix`: the suffix used to identify the receptor files
 * `ligand_suffix`: the suffix used to identify the ligand files